fedesilva/minnieml/README.md

     - private by default, design your apis, don't just leak them
     - export tables or access modifiers or both
     - circular deps are an error
-    - memory management unit (see below).
+    - memory management unit
     - first class modules
-      - take parameters (mandatory)
+      - take parameters (mandatory, else it's just a normal problem)
       - define module templates,
       - make instances at runtime
       - pass them around
-  - can be composed
-    - prototype modules
-      - a module can mix in prototypes
-      - not subtyping
-        - (EXPLORE) if subtyping problems don't exist maybe enable row polymorphism
-          - but uninclined
-    - (EXPLORE)
-      - dot calculus

 - Resources, Handlers and Effects

+  - Resources
+    - Types that cause indeterminism when accessing them
+      - acquired
+      - released
+      - unique
   - Handlers: protocols that operate on resources.
   - the type of any expression operating on resources is "tainted" by an effect
     - so an effect is the result of applying a handler to a resource.
-  - resources
+  - resources might be
     - os resources
       - processes
       - io (stdin/stdout)
       - sockets
       - network
     - mutable cells
     - Native Interface
-        (if you think about it, NI is the source of all effects)
-          - all stdlib os resources are backed by NI
-    - uniqueness tracking
-      - automatic or explicit
+        - native values (pointers?)

-      - Effect is a protocol, so you can derive it.
+  - Resource is a protocol,
+    - so you can provide custom implementations
+      - but there are built in resources
+        - for native
+        - what else? can native subsume everything?
     - defines
       - acquisition
       - release
+  - Effect is a
   - built in implementations  for above mentioned resources, canonical
-  - effect boundaries
-    - using a resource means crossing a boundary,
-      - which enables some interesting avenues for the typesystem to enforce and or optimize things, like who cares about uniqueness for something that is not mutable for example you can read it no problem if it's in scope.
-    - mutually exclusive effects can be tracked
-    - composable effects can be composed
-    - irrelevant effects can be ignored

 - Native Interface